Google Panda first launched in February 2011 as part of Google’s quest to eliminate black hat SEO tactics and webspam.

 Panda Isn’t About Duplicate Content

 The most pervasive myth about Panda is that it is about duplicate content.
 John Mueller has clarified that duplicate content is independent of Panda.
-Google employees have stressed many times that Panda encourages unique content, but this goes deeper than avoiding duplication.
-What Panda is looking for is genuinely unique information that provides unique value to users.
+Google employees have stressed that Panda encourages unique content, but this goes deeper than avoiding duplication.
+What Panda is looking for is genuinely unique information that provides outstanding value to users.

 Should You Delete Content to Resolve Panda Issues?

-Google’s Gary Illyes said on Twitter: “We don’t recommend removing content in general for Panda, rather add more highQ stuff”.
+In 2017, Google’s Gary Illyes said on Twitter: “We don’t recommend removing content in general for Panda, rather add more HighQ stuff.”

 John Mueller said likewise on YouTube:

-Google’s response has always been to either noindex or improve content, never to cut it completely, unless doing so is a move for branding as well.
+Google’s response has always been to either noindex or improve content — never to cut it entirely unless doing so is a move for branding.